-Non-polar liquids such as toluene, hexane, dodecane, etc, are important for many novel products like electronic paper, batteries, and fuel cells.
-Dispersions prepared on their basis depend on ionic composition, which can be characterized with conductivity measurement.
-Utilization of this simple method can be accomplished only with a special conductivity probe capable of measuring conductivities of liquids over a very wide dynamic range, from 10-11 S/m up to 10-4 S/m.
+Electric conductivity of aqueous solutions differs from electric conductivity of non-aqueous solutions by many orders of magnitude.
+Non-aqueous solutions include non-polar liquids such as toluene, hexane, dodecane when dielectric constant is very low.
+They are important for many novel products like electronic paper, batteries, and fuel cells.
+Consequently, dispersions prepared on their basis depend on ionic composition, which can be characterized with conductivity measurement.
+Therefore, utilization of this simple method requires a special conductivity probe capable of measuring conductivities of liquids over a very wide dynamic range, from 10-11 S/m up to 10-4 S/m.

 Application of this instrument for characterizing non-polar liquids and dispersions can be found in several published papers, see for example:

-One of the most interesting application of this method is characterization of surfactant adsorption from non-polar liquids into porous materials.
-This application is described in the following paper:
+Evidently, one of the most interesting applications of this method is characterization of surfactant adsorption from non-polar liquids into porous materials.
+The following paper describes this application: